urwithajit9/VirusTotal_API_Tool/README.md

 NOTE: You need your own premium VT API to use this tool.
 API Key Goes on Line 13!

+NOTE2: If you have a free VT Public API (you do) then you can use VTlite.py with limited functionality (Check Hash/Path/Rescan/DownloadJson/VerboseDetections) four checks per minute are allowed.

 ## Authors & Licence
 Orginal Script Author: Adam Meyers